-- Cash assistance from Federal, state, local or tribal programs (including TANF, SSI, and General Assistance) - Supplemental Nutrition Assistance Program (SNAP) - Housing assistance (including Section 8 housing, public housing) - Medicaid (except emergency Medicaid, Medicaid for children under 21, Medicaid for pregnant women and postpartum care for 60 days)
+- Cash assistance from federal, state, local or tribal programs (including TANF, SSI, and General Assistance) - Supplemental Nutrition Assistance Program (SNAP, formerly known as the Food Stamp Program) - Housing assistance (including Section 8 rental housing assistance and public housing)3 - Medicaid (except emergency Medicaid, Medicaid for children under 21, Medicaid for pregnant women and postpartum care for 60 days)

 Only the benefits listed above will be considered in a public charge determination.
-Programs that are entirely funded by the state, county, or city (except cash assistance) will NOT be considered in a public charge determination.
-Only the receipt of benefits for which the applicant is the beneficiary will be considered.
+Enrollment in the Affordable Care Act (ACA) marketplaces and the receipt of ACA tax credits and subsidies are NOT considered public benefits.
+Programs that are entirely funded by the state, county, or city (except cash

+2 Receipt of SNAP, housing assistance, and Medicaid before February 24, 2020 will not be considered in a public charge determination.